The Horse Lurja: Kurdish people

 Kurdologists Ordîxanê Jalîl, Celîlê Celîl and Zine Jalil collected a similar story from the Kurdish people.
 In this tale, titled "Зэльфиназ и Джэльфифараз" ("Zelfinaz and Jelfifaraz"), a padishah laments that he has neither a son, nor a daughter.
 A dervish appears and gives him an apple: half to be given to his wife, and half to his mare, so that a daughter and a foal are born at the same time, and they are only to be named in his presence.
 The padishah agrees with the man's terms and takes the apple.
 Some time later, a girl is born to him, and a foal to his mare.
 When she is of age, the old man appears again and names the girl Zelfinaz and the horse Jelfifaraz, and asks the padishah to not reveal their names, but to give his daughter along with the horse to anyone who can guess their names.
 A dev learns of this, and sends his grayhound to spy on the princess and gather information.
 The grayhound comes back with the correct names, and the dev appears in court to answer the riddle.
 He guesses them correctly and takes the princess as his wife and her horse with him.
 Zelfinaz is given masculine clothes, and the horse - whom she calls "her brother" - hatches a plan with her: they will trick the dev, hit him and escape.
 It happens so: Jelfifaraz takes Zelfinaz to another king's palace, where she, in a man's garments, becomes the companion of the prince.
 The prince and his mother argue about whether or not his newfound companion is a woman, and she sets tests for "him": to drink wine and not get drunk, and to sleep on a branch of roses.
 With her horse's advice, she passes on both tests, but fails when she is put to the drinking test again: she is taken by the king's son to her chambers and undresses; the king's son realizes she is a girl, and sleeps by her side.
-The next morning, Zelfinaz wakes up and goes to see her "brother", the horsse, and apologizes for not talking to him the night before.
-The horse assuages her feats and tells her she has found has happiness.
+The next morning, Zelfinaz wakes up and goes to see her "brother", the horse, and apologizes for not talking to him the night before.
+The horse assuages her fears and tells her she has found her happiness.
 Time passes, and Zelfinaz marries the king's son.
 One day, her husband wants to go to the hajj and take Jelfifaraz with him.
 Despite some reservations, Zelfinaz agrees to let her husband take the horse with him.
-While he is away, she gives birth to two golden-haired sons, and her mother-in-law writers the prince a letter with the good news.
+While he is away, she gives birth to two golden-haired sons, and her mother-in-law writes the prince a letter with the good news.
 However, the spurned dev strikes again, and forges a series of letters that cause Zelfinaz's exile with her children: she is given provisions for 40 days and nights, and put on a boat.
 She reaches a shore and laments her fate.
 Her brother, the horse, appears to her, and tells her to sacrifice him: cut open his insides and scatter them to create a garden, then clean his body and enter inside with her children.
 Jelfifaraz perishes, and Zelfinaz follows his orders.
 The next day, she wakes up in a palace.
 Safe for now, she raises her twin sons.
 Meanwhile, back to the prince, he learns of the false letters and begins a journey to find Zelfinaz.
 He takes a boat and sails the waters, until he reaches the same shore and finds Zelfinaz's palace, with their children inside.